Ideal cores for gaming

 - Prominent CPI: We are talking about clock speed standards.
 It is a way of referring to raw performance, which is the ability of a processor to deliver without considering its working frequencies or the number of cores it integrates.
 A processor with a higher IPC than another will offer superior performance, even if it is configured at exactly the same frequency and has exactly the same number of cores.
 And where is the minimum?
 Since Zen 2 and Skylake architectures.

-- Compatible with high speed DDR4 memory: Processor performance can be seriously affected by the speed of the RAM.
-If we combine it with slow memory, the communications between it and the processor will take much longer to complete, and this will have a negative impact on the processor's performance.
+- Compatible with high speed DDR4 memory: Processor performance can be seriously affected by the speed of the RAM memory.
+If we combine it with a slow memory, the communications between it and the processor will take much longer to complete, and this will have a negative impact on the performance of the processor.
 This shows why a processor like the Ryzen 5 3600, for example, can perform so well. different when accompanied by 2 DDR4 modules at 2,133 MHz and when used with 2 DDR4 modules at 3,600 MHz.

 From all that we have said we could put multiple examples of processors that would meet that minimum that we have predetermined, and also others that would be left out.
 It is important that you keep in mind that many processors that do not meet these minimums still offer good performance in games, but lose a lot in their 4-core and 8-thread configurations.

 He Core i7 6700K It is one of the best examples, and also the Ryzen 3 3300X.
-Both have 4 cores and eight threads, a prominent IPC and are compatible with high-speed DDR4 memory.
+Both have 4 cores and 8 threads, a prominent IPC and are compatible with memory High-speed DDR4.
 Above them would be the Core i3-10100F and Core i3-12100F, the latter being the most powerful 4-core, 8-thread processor available right now.
 Its performance is so good that it is able to surpass even 6-core, 12-thread processors that have a lower IPC, such as the Ryzen 5 1600, for example.

 Is a 4-core, 8-thread processor enough, won't I have any issues?